DaniloAlves1902/DaniloAlves1902/README.md

 ---

-### O Que Estou Estudando Atualmente
+### What I'm Currently Learning
-Estou sempre buscando aprimorar a qualidade e a eficiência das minhas entregas.
-Atualmente, meu foco de estudo está em:
+I am always seeking to enhance the quality and efficiency of my work.
+My current areas of study are:

-- **Clean Architecture:** Aprofundando nos princípios para construir softwares cada vez mais robustos, testáveis e de fácil manutenção.
+- **Clean Architecture:** Deepening my understanding of its principles to build more robust, testable, and maintainable software.
-- **JUnit & TDD:** Focado em aprimorar a criação de testes unitários e de integração, utilizando o TDD (Test-Driven Development) como prática para garantir a máxima qualidade do código.
+- **JUnit & TDD:** Focusing on enhancing unit and integration tests, using Test-Driven Development (TDD) as a core practice to ensure maximum code quality.
-- **Spring Security:** Aprofundando em mecanismos de autenticação e autorização (como JWT e OAuth2) para construir APIs ainda mais seguras e robustas.
+- **Spring Security:** Diving deeper into authentication and authorization mechanisms (like JWT and OAuth2) to build even more secure and robust APIs.
-- **Docker:** Aprimorando minhas habilidades na containerização de aplicações Java, visando otimizar os ambientes de desenvolvimento e facilitar o processo de deploy.
+- **Docker:** Improving my skills in containerizing Java applications to streamline development environments and simplify the deployment process.

 ---

-### Projetos em Destaque
+### Featured Projects

-#### ERP para StartINK
+#### ERP for StartINK
-- Sistema completo de gestão de **tarefas, estoque e financiamentos**
+- A comprehensive system for managing **tasks, inventory, and finances**
 - **Backend:** Java Spring Boot
-- **Segurança:** JWT e Spring Security
+- **Security:** JWT and Spring Security

-#### Sistema de Gestão de Frotas para TrêsD Comunicação Visual
+#### Fleet Management System for TrêsD Comunicação Visual
-- Controle de **veículos, motoristas e viagens**
+- Manages **vehicles, drivers, and trips**
-- Registro de **quilometragem e avarias**
+- Tracks **mileage and vehicle damage logs**
-- Sistema seguro com **Spring Security + JWT**
+- Secure system built with **Spring Security + JWT**
-- Estrutura escalável e modular
+- Features a scalable and modular architecture

-#### Outdoor Management System para a TrêsD Comunicação Visual
+#### Outdoor Management System for TrêsD Comunicação Visual
-- Sistema de gerenciamento de **outdoors e contratos de clientes**
+- Manages **billboards and client contracts**
-- Controle de **coordenadas, materiais e duração de contrato**
+- Controls **coordinates, materials, and contract durations**
 - **Backend:** Java Spring Boot
-- **Segurança:** JWT e Spring Security
+- **Security:** JWT and Spring Security
-- Implementa **Clean Architecture** com **mappers, gateways e JPA**
+- Implements **Clean Architecture** with mappers, gateways, and JPA
-- Permite CRUD completo de outdoors e consultas detalhadas
+- Allows full **CRUD operations** for billboards and detailed queries

 ---

-### Contato
+### Get in Touch

 <p align="center">
   <a href="https://www.linkedin.com/in/danilo-de-figueiredo-alves-103262327/" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/>
   </a>
   <a href="https://danilo-alves.vercel.app" target="_blank">
     <img src="https://img.shields.io/badge/Website-5A69E0?style=for-the-badge&logo=vercel&logoColor=white"/>
   </a>